ANK9823/An-Event-Managemment-System/README.md

-This Event Management System project was created usin intellij IDEA along with Node.js and React.js
+This Event Management System project was created using intellij IDEA along with Node.js and React.js